run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 ## Verify your Installation

+:octicons-versions-24: Version 2.9 and up

+Run: `kubectl get cm -n runai  XXXXX

+All Run:ai versions:

 * Go to `<company-name>.run.ai/dashboards/now`.
 * Verify that the number of GPUs on the top right reflects your GPU resources on your cluster and the list of machines with GPU resources appears on the bottom line.

 For a more extensive verification of cluster health, see [Determining the health of a cluster](../../troubleshooting/cluster-health-check.md).